OzLe/esco-semantic/README.md

 3. Check file permissions
 4. Verify CSV file formats match the expected structure
 5. Check Neo4j logs for any database-specific issues
+6. For search issues, verify that embeddings are properly generated
+7. Check if vector indexes are created in Neo4j

 ## License